mtumilowicz/js-nodejs-websocket-workshop/README.md

 1. once the client's opening handshake has been sent, the client MUST wait for a response from the server before sending any further data
 ### server
-1. If the server chooses to accept the incoming connection, it MUST reply with a valid HTTP response:
+1. if the server chooses to accept the incoming connection, it MUST reply with a valid HTTP response:
     * 101 response code, HTTP/1.1 101 Switching Protocols
     * required headers according to: [Opening handshake headers summary](#Opening-handshake-headers-summary)
 1. server selects one or none of the acceptable protocols and echoes that value in its handshake to indicate that it has selected that protocol
     * |origin| - if the server does not validate the origin, it will accept connections from anywhere
-    * If the server does not wish to accept this connection, it MUST return an appropriate HTTP error code (e.g., 403 Forbidden) and abort the WebSocket handshake
+    * if the server does not wish to accept this connection, it MUST return an appropriate HTTP error code (e.g., 403 Forbidden) and abort the WebSocket handshake
     * otherwise the server considers the WebSocket connection to be established and that the WebSocket connection is in the OPEN state and at this point, the server may begin sending (and receiving) data
 ### client
-1. The client MUST validate the server's response as follows:
+1. the client MUST validate the server's response as follows:
-    * If the status code received from the server is not 101, the client handles the response per HTTP procedures
+    * if the status code received from the server is not 101, the client handles the response per HTTP procedures
-        * In particular, the client might perform authentication if it receives a 401 status code; the server might redirect the client using a 3xx status code (but clients are not required to follow them)
+        * in particular, the client might perform authentication if it receives a 401 status code
+        * the server might redirect the client using a 3xx status code (but clients are not required to follow them)
     * required headers according to: [Opening handshake headers summary](#Opening-handshake-headers-summary)
-    * If the `|Sec-WebSocket-Accept|` contains a value other than the base64-encoded SHA-1 of the concatenation of the `|Sec-WebSocket- Key|` (as a string, not base64-decoded) with the string `"258EAFA5- E914-47DA-95CA-C5AB0DC85B11"` - the client MUST _Fail the WebSocket Connection_
+    * if the `|Sec-WebSocket-Accept|` contains a value other than the base64-encoded SHA-1 of the concatenation of the `|Sec-WebSocket-Key|` (as a string, not base64-decoded) with the string `"258EAFA5-E914-47DA-95CA-C5AB0DC85B11"` - the client MUST _Fail the WebSocket Connection_
-        * The `|Sec-WebSocket-Key|` is used to filter unintended requests
+        * the `|Sec-WebSocket-Key|` is used to filter unintended requests
         * GUID - it is unlikely (possible, put with very small probability) that the server which is not aware of Websockets will use it - it just ensures that server understands websockets protocol
-        * prevent clients accidentally requesting websockets upgrade not expecting it (say, by adding corresponding headers manually and then expecting smth else).
-Sec-WebSocket-Key and other related headers are prohibited to be set using setRequestHeader method in browsers
+        * prevent clients accidentally requesting websockets upgrade not expecting it (say, by adding corresponding headers manually and then expecting something else).
+        * `Sec-WebSocket-Key` and other related headers are prohibited to be set using `setRequestHeader` method in browsers
-        * Imagine a transparent reverse-proxy server watching HTTP traffic go by.
+        * imagine a transparent reverse-proxy server watching HTTP traffic go by.
 If it doesn't understand WS, it could mistakenly cache a WS handshake and reply with a useless 101 to the next client
-    * If the response includes a `|Sec-WebSocket-Extensions|` header field and this header field indicates the use of an extension that was not present in the client's handshake (the server has indicated an extension not requested by the client), the client MUST _Fail the WebSocket Connection_
+    * if the response includes a `|Sec-WebSocket-Extensions|` header field and this header field indicates the use of an extension that was not present in the client's handshake (the server has indicated an extension not requested by the client), the client MUST _Fail the WebSocket Connection_
-    * If the response includes a |Sec-WebSocket-Protocol| header field and this header field indicates the use of a subprotocol that was not present in the client's handshake (the server has indicated a subprotocol not requested by the client), the client MUST _Fail the WebSocket Connection_
+    * if the response includes a `|Sec-WebSocket-Protocol|` header field and this header field indicates the use of a subprotocol that was not present in the client's handshake (the server has indicated a subprotocol not requested by the client), the client MUST _Fail the WebSocket Connection_
-1. If the server's response is validated as provided for above, it is said that _The WebSocket Connection is Established_ and that the WebSocket Connection is in the OPEN state
+1. if the server's response is validated as provided for above, it is said that _The WebSocket Connection is Established_ and that the WebSocket Connection is in the OPEN state

 # Closing the Connection
 ## overview